Table of Contents

 Nested loops exist inside the host fluid file.
 Separate fluid files are not created for each of the components nested inside a loop.

-Users must be in preview (have a P shown at the top right-hand of their user photo) and use a desktop or mobile client.
-If not, they’ll see that a live component is in a chat but won’t see its content (Figure 6).
+Users must be enabled for Loop and use a desktop or mobile client.
+If not, they’ll see that a Loop component is present in a chat but won’t see its content (Figure 6).

 The user can click the link to access a read-only version of the content in a browser.
 The good news is that changes made by other users continue to synchronize to the browser to allow the user to see updates and who’s making the changes (Figure 7).